 Thus, one of the main roles of the teacher is to guide and direct the social learning process – to help motivate students to want to learn and move them toward becoming more self-regulated, master learners.
 This entails helping students become more self-responsible for doing the work of learning as well as creating the right learning environment where they are guided by a high-quality teacher.
 Again, this is no small task.

 The nature of education

-This is one reason why the schooling model (where the student attends classes for several hours a day and does most of his/her work in the classroom) and the higher education model (where the student attends classes for a few hours a day and does most of his/her work outside of the classroom) are so different.
-In essence, the models are flipped to a large degree to reflect the different stages of student learning and personal development.
-Thus, we should not conflate the basic education model with the higher education model.
+Furthermore, this is one reason why the school model (where the student attends classes for several hours a day and does most of his/her work in the classroom under the guidance of a skilled teacher) and the higher education model (where the student attends classes for a few hours a day and does most of his/her work outside of the classroom in a more self-regulated way) are fundamentally different in how they are structured.

-Education is, by definition, a structured system of formal learning.
-It is designed to develop novices into experts over a very long period of time – about 12 years at the primary and secondary levels and then up to another ten years (to complete a doctorate) at the tertiary level.
-Since the ultimate goal of education is to produce learning in students, understanding the principles of learning design can help create a more effective class setting.
+Education is, by definition, a structured system of formal learning designed to develop novices into experts over a very long period of time – about 12 years at the primary, middle and secondary levels and then up to another ten years (to complete a doctorate) at the tertiary level.
+Since the ultimate goal of education is to produce deep learning in students, understanding the basic principles of instruction can help create a more effective educational environment.

 Blessinger, P. (2020).
 Making sense of pedagogy.
-Higher education tomorrow.
-Volume 7, Article 2. https://www.patrickblessinger.com/making-sense-of-pedagogy.
+Higher Education Tomorrow.
+Volume 7, Article 3. https://www.patrickblessinger.com/making-sense-of-pedagogy

 Copyright © Patrick Blessinger